ndg63276/alexa-youtube/README.md

 2. If you have not registered as an Amazon Developer then you will need to do so.
 Fill in your details and ensure you answer "NO" for "Do you plan to monetize apps by charging for apps or selling in-app items" and "Do you plan to monetize apps by displaying ads from the Amazon Mobile Ad Network or Mobile Associates?"
 3. Once you are logged into your account click "Create Skill" on the right hand side.
 4. Give your skill any name, eg "My YouTube Skill".
-5. **Important** Set the language to whatever your Echo device is set to.
-If you are not sure, go to the Alexa app, go to Settings, Device Settings, then click on your Echo device, and look under Language.
-If your Echo is set to English (UK), then the skill must be English (UK), other types of English will not work!
+5. Set the "Primary Locale" to whatever language your Echo device is set to.
+(If you are not sure, go to the Alexa app, go to Settings, Device Settings, then click on your Echo device, and look under Language.)
+Turn on "Sync Locales".
 6. Choose "Custom" as your model, and "Provision Your Own" as your method, then click "Create Skill".
 On the template page, choose "Start from scratch".
-7. On the left hand side, click "JSON Editor".
+7. On the left hand side, click the arrow next to "Interaction Model", then click "JSON Editor".
-8. Delete everything in the text box, and copy in the text from https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_en.json, (or use InteractionModel_fr.json, InteractionModel_it.json, InteractionModel_de.json, InteractionModel_es.json, InteractionModel_ja.json or InteractionModel_pt-br.json for French, Italian, German, Spanish, Japanese or Brazilian Portuguese.)
+8. Delete everything in the text box, and copy in the text from [here](https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_en.json), (or [French](https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_fr.json), [Italian](https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_it.json), [German](https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_de.json), [Spanish](https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_es.json), [Japanese](https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_ja.json) or [Brazilian Portuguese](https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_pt-br.json).)
 9. Click "Save Model" at the top.
 10. Click "Interfaces" in the menu on the left, and enable "Audio Player" and "Video App".
 Click "Save Interfaces".
 11. Click "Endpoint" in the menu on the left, and select "AWS Lambda ARN".
 Under "Default Region", put the ARN.
 You can get an ARN by sponsoring me on https://www.patreon.com/alexayoutube, or by clicking the **Sponsor** button at the top of this page.
 (If you would like to test the skill before sponsoring me, put arn:aws:lambda:eu-west-1:175548706300:function:YouTubeTest - but this will only play Gangnam Style.)
-12. Click "Save Endpoints"
+Click "Save Endpoints".
-13. Click "Permissions", at the very bottom on the left.
-14. Turn on "Lists Read" and "Lists Write".
+12. Click "Tools" on the left, and then click "Permissions", and turn on "Lists Read" and "Lists Write".
-15. Click "Custom" in the menu on the left.
+13. Click "Custom" in the menu on the left, then click "Invocation Name" on the right hand side.
-16. Click "Invocation" in the menu on the left.
-17. If you want to call the skill anything other than "youtube", change it here.
+14. If you want to call the skill anything other than "youtube", change it here.
 Click "Save Model" if you change anything.
-18. Click "Build Model".
+15. Click "Build Model".
 This will take a minute, be patient.
 It should tell you if it succeeded.
-19. **Important:** At the top, click "Test".
+16. **Important:** At the top, click "Test".
 Where it says "Test is disabled for this skill", change the dropdown from "Off" to "Development".

 ## Keeping a list of what you have played
 This skill can make a list of the last 90 videos played, but you have to give it permissions in the Alexa app: